JamesCalingo/linkedinNewsBlocker/README.md

 3. You should see "Load Unpacked" once you turn on developer mode. click this, find linkedinNewsBlocker, and then select it (you may have to dig in by an extra folder if you downloaded the ZIP file).

 4. You now have the LinkedIn News Blocker!
 It works like any extension on a browser - it can be enabled or disabled, as well as uninstalled and reinstalled.

-# Issues

-Currently, the news blocker only works on a "fresh load" of your main LinkedIn feed.
-Navigating to another page and then returning to the main feed will cause the news to appear again.
-The way around this is to reload your News Feed if this happens, but I'm hoping to work on a way to make it just work.